WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 Sodium is often demonised unfairly and is a very important mineral needed in many essential bodily functions.
 Sodium is naturally occurring in many foods such as eggs and vegetables.

 Before considering a low-salt or low-sodium diet it is important to consult with a trusted health professional.
 There are often associated nutritional risks to eliminating foods from diets especially when not done under the supervision or guidance of a health professional.
+If you are interested; Our “How to read a food label in Australia” guide, can show you how to read the exact amount of sodium in each individual meal you decide to eat.

 Is eating low-salt meals healthy?